 Niacin can be taken by mouth as extended-release tablets (Niaspan).
 Do not crush or chew the tablets.
 You should start with 500 mg once daily at bedtime and your doctor may increase 500 mg every 4 weeks according to your response.
 The maintenance dose is 1000-2000 mg once daily with a maximum daily dose of 2000 mg.

 When used as a dietary supplement, usual adult doses of Niacin range from 50 to 100 mg per day.

 What are the side effects of Niacin?

-Common side effects of Niacin are head and neck flushing, constipation, indigestion, nausea and vomiting.
+Common side effects of Niacin are head and neck flushing, increase in blood sugar levels, constipation, indigestion, nausea and vomiting.

 Where to buy Niacin in Hong Kong?

-In Hong Kong, many types of Niacin are over-the-counter medicines and can be purchased without a prescription from any retail outlet in Hong Kong.
+In Hong Kong, many types of Niacin products are over-the-counter medicine which can be purchased without a prescription from any retail outlet in Hong Kong.
 This includes grocery stores, convenience stores, medicine shops, and pharmacies.
-They can also be obtained from doctors.
+It can also be obtained from doctors.